rorygreig/udacity-RL-collaboration-competition/README.md

 can be run from the `src/main.py` script (see [Run](#run) section below for details).

 ### Environment
-The size of the state space is 24 for each agent, so 24x2, which represents each agents observations .
+The size of the state space is 24 for each agent, so 24x2, which represents each agent's own local observations representing the position and velocity of the ball and racket.

 The size of the action space is 2 for each agent, so 2x2, which represents the lateral and vertical movement for each agent.